 Choosing Books for Fall Read Alouds

 As I picked my favorite fall read alouds, I like to keep in mind that usually, I was still trying to build classroom community during this month.
-I also want to enjoy some things that are all things fall–scarecrows, pumpkins, and leaves.
+I also want to enjoy some themes that bring the fall season to mind–scarecrows, pumpkins, and leaves.

 - The Invisible Boy by Trudy Ludwig